cutright/DVH-Analytics-Bokeh/Notes - SQL DB Structure.md

 MUs | int(6) unsigned | Sum of RT_Plan.FractionGroupSequence[FxGroup].ReferencedBeamSequence[BeamNum].BeamMeterset (linac only)
 TxTime | time | TBD (Brachy and Gamma Knife only)

 Pinnacle DICOM Dose files do not explicitly contain prescriptions or treatment sites.
-This code requires that the plan name be equal to the Tx Site.The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [total dose] + 'Gy' or 'rx: ' + [Fractsions] + ' x ' [FractionalDose] + 'Gy'.
-This point will have to be added by the user in their planning system prior to
-DICOM export.
-If this point is not found, the code will assume the Rx Dose is equal to the max point dose.
+A custom Pinnacle script creates POIs containing this info, will document more thoroughly later.

 The 'Beams' table contains the following data: